 ो (U+094B) → (U+094B U+093C)

 The variant relationship from Variant 2 to Variant 1 should be equally constrained for two reasons.
 First, a variant is uniquely defined by both the variant mapping and the context condition imposed on it.
 (See [RFC 7940]).
 In order to maintain a symmetric definition of variants, it is necessary to define both forward and symmetric variants using the same condition.
 (See also [RFC 8828]).
 Second, this type of variant pair is an “effective null variant” where the U+093C in one sequence maps to “nothing” in the other.
 In order to maintain a fully transitive system of variant definitions, it is necessary to prevent a label like U+0906 U+093C U+093C from having a variant U+0906 U+093C.
 The same condition would ensure this second constraint.
 However, as sequences of U+093C followed by U+093C are already invalid due to context rules on the Nukta, the condition is only required for the first reason in this case.

+Overlapped variant analysis involving Nukta:

+Considering the following variant sets A, B, C, D. Each of them contains 0906 or 093E.